TheWhiteWolf1985/ESPHomeGuiEasy/README.md

 > reboot
 > ```

-> 🛠 Dependencies like Python and ESPHome are bundled.
+> 🛠 Dependencies like Python are bundled.
 You don’t need to install them separately.

 ---